MkDay/Post-Collection/Simple-LED-Number-Display-With-CSS-Borders-And-JavaScript-Post.md

 And then,

-* Create borders for each side of the both elements separately.
+* Create borders for each side of both elements separately.

 **For the `top-box`:**